Corrado Fabi

 Corrado Fabi (born 12 April 1961) is a former racing driver from Italy.
 He participated in 18 Formula One Grands Prix, debuting on 13 March 1983, scoring no championship points.
 He is the younger brother of Teo Fabi, also a racing driver.

 Career

-Corrado Fabi was born in Milan.
+Fabi was born in Milan.
 He took up karting as a teenager, driving for the Birel Team.
 In 1979, age 18, he made his debut in Formula Three.
-In 1980 he partnered Michele Alboreto in the Euroracing European F3 team, finishing third in the championship.
+In 1980, he partnered Michele Alboreto in the Euroracing European F3 team, finishing third in the championship.

-In 1981 Fabi graduated to Formula Two and in 1982 he won the championship driving a March-BMW.
+In 1981, Fabi graduated to Formula Two and in 1982 he won the championship driving a March-BMW.